zogzog/cubicweb/doc/book/en/intro/tutorial/components.rst

 Adding comments to BlogDemo
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To import a cube in your application just change the line in the
+To import a cube in your instance just change the line in the
 ``__pkginfo__.py`` file and verify that the cube you are planning
 to use is listed by the command ``cubicweb-ctl list``.
 For example::